DareathX/CustomFpsCounter/README.md

 # CustomFpsCounter
-Fps Counter that doesn't use a DLL injector
+Fps Counter that doesn't use a DLL injector, but does only work with programs that support DirectX

 Made a fps counter which you can customize.